Stop trying to slow your swing. Aim 2/3 your usual distance instead.

 On the tee or off the fairway, pick a spot along your target line at 2/3 of your normal carry.
 A bunker face.
 A specific tree.
 The dark patch in the rough at 200 yards.

-"Swing slower" is a swing thought.
-Swing thoughts are fragile.
-Especially when you're nervous or excited or hitting into a bit of wind, they get overruled in about half a second.
+"Swing slower" is a swing thought, and swing thoughts fall apart the moment you're nervous or excited or there's a bit of wind in your face.
+It gets overruled in about half a second.

-"Aim at that bunker face" is a target thought.
-Target thoughts are way stickier.
-The body has something concrete to organise around.
-The tempo problem then sort of solves itself as a side effect.
+Aiming at a bunker face gives your body something concrete to organise around, so it survives the pressure where the vague instruction crumbles.
+The tempo then sort of fixes itself as a side effect.

 How to actually use it on the course

-A few specific moments where this trick saves me strokes.
+A few specific moments where this saves me strokes.

 Tight par 4s